philipclare/philipclare.com/content/publication/jacka-2019/index.md

 publication_types:
 - "2"
 publishDate: "2019-09-16T00:00:00Z"
-summary: A study examining trends in methamphetamine and opioid use among clients of NSP programs in Australia.
+summary: Analysis of the use of needle-syringe programs by men who use performance enhacing drugs.
 tags:
 - Source Themes
 url_source: "https://onlinelibrary.wiley.com/doi/full/10.1111/dar.12908"
-title: "Trends in methamphetamine and opioid use among clients of needle‐syringe programs in Queensland, Australia: 2007–2015"
+title: "Trends in PIEDs use among male clients of needle-syringe programs in Queensland, Australia; 2007-2015."
 ---